beltobel/intelligent_complaint_analysis_for_financial_services/README.md

 # Complaint Data Analysis Project
 ## Overview
-This project analyzes consumer complaints from the Consumer Financial Protection  database, comprising 9,609,797 records.
-The workflow includes exploratory data analysis (EDA), data preprocessing, and indexing for a Retrieval-Augmented Generation (RAG) system.
-The dataset is filtered to focus on specific financial products, resulting in 527,570 records with non-empty narratives, which are cleaned, segmented, and stored in a ChromaDB vector store.
-Visualizations highlight complaint distributions and data characteristics.
+This project analyzes consumer complaints from the Consumer Financial Protection Bureau (CFPB) database to provide insights into financial product issues and support query resolution for financial analysts.
+The dataset, originally containing 9,609,797 records, was filtered to 527,570 records with non-empty narratives, focusing on products such as credit cards, personal loans, Buy Now Pay Later services, savings accounts, and money transfers.
+The analysis involves exploratory data analysis (EDA), data preprocessing, vector store creation for Retrieval-Augmented Generation (RAG), and the development of a Streamlit-based web application for querying complaint data.

 ## Project Structure
 ### Notebooks:
 **eda.ipynb**: Performs exploratory data analysis to understand dataset structure, missing values, and complaint distributions.
 **data_preprocessing.ipynb:** Filters and cleans the dataset, focusing on relevant products and narratives.
 **chunk_embed_index.ipynb:** Segments narratives, generates embeddings, and indexes them in a ChromaDB vector store.
+**rag_pipeline.ipynb:** Implementation of the RAG pipeline for query resolution.
+**app.ipynb:** Development of the Streamlit web application.

+**vector_store/**: Stores the ChromaDB collection for indexed complaint chunks.

 ### Data:
 **complaints.csv:** Original dataset with 9,609,797 records and 18 columns.